truist/reveal.js/slides/electricity-house/electricity.md

 ## Replace a downstream 2-prong with a 3-prong

-* Same as GFCI, but easier
+* Like GFCI, but easier
 * Shop
     * Amperage, tamper, quality, color, cover (shape, color)
 * Prepare